omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 To account for this problem, we allow exits to be ambiguous about canonicity.
 Users can start MoreVP exits with the *assumption* that the referenced transaction is canonical.
-Other owners of inputs or outputs to the transaction can then join (or “piggyback”) the exit.
+Other owners of inputs or outputs to the transaction can then “piggyback" the exit.
 We add cryptoeconomic mechanisms that determine whether the transaction is canonical and which of the inputs or outputs are unspent.
 The end result is that we can correctly determine which inputs or outputs should be paid out.